DrLeyva/cds-medassist/fhir_samples/patient_1.jsonExplained.md

 In real-world clinical systems (e.g., Epic, Cerner), patient data is often structured in this format and exchanged through secure APIs.

+A FHIR Observation is a standardized record of a clinical measurement, finding, or test result related to a specific patient.

 Example snippet:

 ```json